Showing posts with label LGBTQ. Show all posts

 Wisely, Costa refrains from the snarky chyrons when Phillips graphically recounts the sexual abuse he endured at the hands of his mother’s boyfriend when he was 6 years old.
 It’s also one of the few times Phillips is likely telling the truth.
 Had this documentary been about LGBTQ+ homelessness or queer sex workers, the abuse revelations might have been allowed to provide insight into Phillips’ life of bad choices.
 But that’s not a story Costa is interested in telling; he just wants the viewer to know Charles Phillips is full of shit.

-Charles Phillips doesn’t necessarily deserve the viewers’ sympathy, but viewers do deserve a real documentary.
+Charles Phillips doesn’t necessarily deserve viewers’ sympathy, but viewers do deserve a real documentary.
 Mr. Wonderful has more in common with a YouTube video of teens ridiculing homeless people in the park for views, only it’s not that honest.

 Monday, February 24, 2025